census-instrumentation/opencensus-website/content/exporters.md

 open source backends and vendors out-of-the-box.

 Once you choose your backend, follow the instructions to initialize an exporter.
-Then register the initialized exporter.
+Then, register the initialized exporter.

 ## Stats

-Below, a Prometheus exporter is registered and Prometheus is going to scrape `:9999` to read the collected data:
+As an example, a Prometheus exporter is registered and Prometheus is going to scrape `:9091` to read the collected data:

+{{% snippets %}}
+{{% go %}}
 ``` go
 import (
     "go.opencensus.io/exporter/prometheus"